Areas of Interest:

 Our unique location in San Antonio, Texas provides students with balmy weather, along with historic landmarks, world-class museums and extensive outdoor recreation opportunities.

 pro bono hours

 private law schools

 Top 4 in nation

 World-Class Faculty and Facilities

-St. Mary’s University School of Law is a a state-of-the-art practice facility for the school’s advocacy programs as well as housing visiting courts that occasionally hear oral arguments on campus.
+The School of Law is a a state-of-the-art practice facility for advocacy programs and visiting courts that occasionally hear oral arguments on campus.

 The Center for Legal and Social Justice is home to multiple clinical programs that offer students hands-on legal experience representing San Antonio’s indigent and disadvantaged citizens.

 The clinical programs are the Civil Justice Clinic, the Criminal Justice Clinic and the Immigration and Human Rights Clinic.
 Students partner with licensed attorneys to work with clients in need.

 Law students serve the underrepresented throughout the year in activities including spring break service trips, identity recovery and immigration outreach at San Antonio’s Haven for Hope, pro bono projects and monthly trips to underserved areas along the Texas-Mexico border.